 - Restart Mac and immediately hold the Shift key.

-- Restart Mac and immediately hold the Command and R keys to enter macOS Recovery.
+- Restart Mac and immediately hold the Command and R keys to enter macOS Recovery mode.

 - Release the keys when you see the loading bar.